sabitertan/spfx-react-pnp-example/README.md

 ## SPFx React PNP example

 This is a boilerplate example using SPFx with React and @pnp/sp
+Target environment is On-prem Sharepoint 2016, but should work fine Sharepoint Online
 ### Clone repo and install dependencies

 ```bash